 Chopped Red Onions

-Tiny tomatoes with bold heirloom flavors to be added to the mix.
+Tiny tomatoes with bold heirloom flavors add to the mix.

 Colors of Summer

 Ground fresh black pepper